kornsour/react-node-mongo/README.md

 ### Environment Variables

 example.env files have been added to show which environment variables need to be set for the application

+### React and Redux Flow

+- React Component

+  - calls an Action Creator
+    - that returns an Action
+      - which is sent to reducers
+        - That update state in store
+          - State is then sent back to components, causing them to rerender

+- Redux Thunk allows us to directly pass an action to the dispatch function instead of having to return it